 The Department of Immigration and Border Protection requires that student visa holders must have Overseas Student Health Cover.
-TOP students currently have OSHC through BUPA.
+IMC students currently have OSHC through BUPA.

 It is important for all new students to collect their BUPA healthcare cards at the start of their degree.

 If you have lost your Health card you can contact the provider and request a new one at any time.